Rubble Removal and Reconstruction Reform

 Material Protocols (Asbestos, UXO, etc.)

-Guidelines exist, not enforced
+Guidelines exist,

-for hazardous material detection and separation.
+unclear implementation mechanisms for hazardous material detection and

 MoE, LAF